kserve/modelmesh-serving/docs/quickstart.md

 Alternatively, you can test inference with [grpcurl](https://github.com/fullstorydev/grpcurl).
 This can easily be installed with `brew install grpcurl` if on macOS.

 With `grpcurl`, a request can be sent to the SKLearn MNIST model like the following.
-Make sure that the `MODEL_NAME` variable below is set to the name of your InferenceService.
+Make sure that the `MODEL_NAME` variable below is set to the name of your `InferenceService`.

 ```shell
 MODEL_NAME=example-sklearn-isvc